Ruina montium

 Las Médulas, a gold-mining site used in the Roman Empire (now Spain).
 The landscape resulted from the ruina montium mining technique.

 Ruina montium (Latin for "wrecking of mountains") was a mining technique in Ancient Rome described by Pliny the Elder, who served as procurator in Spain.
 It is thought to draw on the principle of Pascal's barrel.
-Miners would excavate narrow cavities down into a mountain, whereby filling the cavities with water would cause pressures large enough to fragment thick rock walls.
+Miners would excavate narrow cavities down into a mountain and fill them with water, causing pressures large enough to fragment thick rock walls.